elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-09-04-cs2107-lecture-4-authentication-password.md

 2. What are the actual two factors
 3. What is the role of the secret
-4. It is possible to eliminate the need of the server e.g By storing the fingerprint in the card and
+4. It is possible to eliminate the need of the server e.g By storing the fingerprint in the card and storing a small secret key in the reader

+> How to achievement

 ## Case studies